namtoki/English/06_usage_adverb.md

 - [when] [未来] at some point:            We should really clean the fridge `at some point`.
 - [when] [未来] for years to come:        the birthrate will continue to decline steadily `for years to come`.
 - [when] [未来] for good:                 We're through `for good` this time.
+- [where] directly accross from:        の真向かいに
+- [how] with each passing day/year:     日を追うごとに
+- [why] in case:                        `In case` there's an earthquake, prepare a first-aid kit.
+- [why] just in case:                   I'll write it down `just in case.`
 - [focus] about O:                      `About` the food ... it is bad.
 - [focus] on O:                         thesis `on` education
 - [focus] in V-ing O:                   `In making a decision,` I rely not on logic but on instinct.